 Teach Your Children How to Swim

-If you can afford it, I highly recommend investing the money to get your children professional swimming lessons.
+I highly recommend investing the money to get your children professional swimming lessons if you can afford it.
 Many local YMCAs offer seasonal classes both for children and adults taught by licensed instructors.

-If you live in an area where there is a state park with a swim area, your child may be able to attend swim classes there.
-Some towns have a community pool that holds programs for residence to learn how to swim as well.
+If you live in an area where there is a state park with a swimming area, your child may be able to attend swim classes there.
+Some towns have a community pool that holds programs for residents to learn how to swim as well.

-Often, local community centers or religious organizations will have licensed instructors come in to do a course on site.
-You can also check with your local volunteer emergency squad to find out about CPR courses.
+Often, local community centers or religious organizations will have licensed instructors come in to do a course on-site.
+You can also check with your local volunteer emergency squad to learn about CPR courses.
 If you are in the healthcare or educational field, many employers will offer CPR training at little or no cost to their employees.

 Most CPR training programs don’t need to be a long-term commitment.
 The courses usually only require a few hours of your time, unlike other safety courses that require multiple sessions for several days.
 Sometimes companies even offer online CPR courses, though in-person classes are more common.

 At the end of the course, you will take a test the same day, and provided that you pass the test with the required score, you will be CPR certified.
-You need to renew your CPR certification every two years by taking a refresher course.
+You must renew your CPR certification every two years by taking a refresher course.